Setting up an RCP

 Definition and General Operation

-Since 2018, with the entry into force of the revision of the Energy Act (LEne), it has been possible to create Self-Consumption Producer Groups (RCP) in Switzerland.
-An RCP allows several end consumers of electricity to unite into a single consumer and customer from the perspective of the distribution system operator (DSO), with the aim of consuming shared photovoltaic electricity production, for example, generated on the roof of their building.
+Since 2018, with the entry into force of the revision of the Energy Act (LEne), it has been possible to establish Self-Consumption Groups (RCP) in Switzerland.
+An RCP allows aggregating multiple final electricity consumers into a single consumer and customer from the perspective of the distribution system operator (DSO), with the goal of consuming shared photovoltaic electricity production, for example, generated on their building's roof.

-An RCP is traditionally established within a single building, with a single DSO meter installed at the electrical service entrance of the building.
-The Owner or the homeowners' association (PPE) then becomes the electricity supplier for the residents, who waive their basic supply from the DSO.
-Named as the RCP manager, the Owner then mandates a company, such as Climkit, for metering management and invoicing within the RCP.
+An RCP is traditionally established within a single building, with a single DSO meter installed at the electrical entry point of the building.
+The owner or the co-ownership association (PPE) then becomes the electricity supplier for the residents, who waive their basic supply from the DSO.
+Designated as the RCP manager, the owner then mandates a company, such as Climkit, for metering management and invoicing within the RCP.

-Since January 1, 2025, it has been possible to establish an RCP involving neighboring buildings by using the distribution network to exchange the solar electricity produced.
-In this case, the DSO creates a virtual meter which results from the sum of the DSO meters installed in each building, thereby enabling the issuance of a single invoice.
+Since January 1st, 2025, it has been possible to constitute an RCP involving neighboring buildings by using the distribution network to exchange solar electricity produced.
+In this case, the DSO creates a virtual meter resulting from the sum of the DSO meters installed in each building, thus allowing a single invoice to be issued.
 This is referred to as a virtual RCP.
-Apart from these differences in general metering, the rules for establishment and operation are the same, whether an RCP consists of one or several buildings.
+Apart from these differences in overall metering, the rules for constitution and operation are the same, whether an RCP is established for one or more buildings.

-The RCP is considered a single customer, and its manager is the sole contact person vis-à-vis the DSO, which invoices the electricity drawn by the RCP and remunerates the surplus solar fed back at the feed-in tariff.
-If several DSO meters are used for metering, the costs for the use and maintenance of these meters are also invoiced to the RCP.
+The RCP is considered a single customer, and its manager is the sole contact point for the DSO, which invoices the electricity drawn by the RCP and remunerates the surplus solar energy fed back at the buy-back tariff.
+If multiple DSO meters are used for metering, the usage and maintenance costs for these meters are also billed to the RCP.

 Conditions for Implementation

-• The total photovoltaic (PV) power must correspond to at least 10 % of the grid connection power.
-For example, a building with a 125 A connection must be equipped with a PV installation of at least 8.7 kWp, which is approximately twenty photovoltaic panels.
+- The total photovoltaic (PV) power must correspond to at least 10% of the grid connection power.
+For example, a building with a 125 A connection must be equipped with a PV system of at least 8.7 kWp, which represents about twenty photovoltaic panels.

-• If the RCP is established in an existing building, the written consent of the residents interested in joining the RCP is required.
+- If the RCP is established in an existing building, the written agreement of the residents interested in joining the RCP is required.

-• If the RCP is constituted between several buildings, these must be connected to the same low-voltage coupling point (<1 kVA).
+- If the RCP is constituted between several buildings, these must be connected to the same low-voltage grid coupling point (<1 kVA).

 Implementation Steps